1. What’s your story? Where are you from?

 11. Now, tell us a little more about you as a person: what is your favourite food?

-Mmmm, It’s hard because my all time favourite is pizza, but lately, the mexican food it’s winnig the race… So I say tacos, and any kind of sweet.
+Mmmm, It’s hard because my all-time favourite is pizza, but lately, the Mexican food it’s winning the race… So I say tacos and any kind of sweet.

 12. Favourite book?